 As a guideline for the student and the student's advisors, listed below are the groups of courses that overlap considerably in content.
 (Courses within the same group are shown in the same row and are also enclosed within parentheses; courses listed within the same column generally show a typical normal progression through course work.)
 In every case, only one course per group should be counted for degree credit.
 Generally, only the course taken last should be counted.
-Students and advisors are warned not to use these groups when moving between course sequences but rather to seek advice from the offering department or the College of Science office.
+Students and advisors are warned not to use these groups when moving between course sequences but rather to seek advice from the offering department or the Associate or Assistant Dean in the College of Science Dean's office.